Harvard Business School

 Boston, MA 02163

-Parking on campus is limited; when available, a day permit for the Harvard Business School Visitor Parking Lot can be purchased at the guard booth on the day of your visit.
+Parking on campus is limited; when available, a day permit for the HBS Parking Lot can be purchased at the guard booth on the day of your visit.

 The HBS campus is a short walk from the Harvard Square train station and two bus lines, the 66 and 86, stop by HBS.
 See the MBTA website for more information on public transportation options.